Step for Step:

 Worldwide more than 40,000 Facebook users are currently waiting for a copy of all their data.
-We were very disappointed that the the first report by the Irish DPC asks Facebook to only give access to only 39 of about 84 data categories they hold about every user.
+We were very disappointed that the the first report by the Irish DPC asks Facebook to only give access to only about 40 of about 100 data categories they hold about every user.
 The additional data will only be displayed all over facebook.com but will not be delivered to the user in the raw format.
 This means the user has to hunt all over the page to get access to this very limited amount of personal data.

 How to file a complaint.